truenas/middleware/docs/userguide/index.rst

 * **Disk Image:** this is a compressed image of the operating system that needs to be written to a USB or compact flash device.
 Burning an IMG File describes how to write the image.

 * **GUI Upgrade:** this is a compressed firmware upgrade image.
-If your intent is to upgrade FreeNAS®, download this file and see the section on Upgrading
+If your intent is to upgrade FreeNAS®, download this file and see the section on
-  FreeNAS®.
+  `Upgrading`_.

 Each file has an associated SHA256 hash which should be used to verify the integrity of the downloaded file before writing it to the installation media.
 The command you use to verify the checksum varies by operating system: